forealasting/MPDQN-Scalable_OneM2M_RL_for_INTEL/README.md

 ### Traffic and Request Configuration

-Adjust the data rate and traffic parameters in the Python code:
+Adjust the data rate and traffic parameters and result directory:

 ```python
 data_rate = 160     # Adjust the data rate as needed